 Neave faced the bulky and cowardly demons.
 He was relatively uninjured so far.
-The hyper-aggressive demon got a beautifully timed kick to its head, the skilled demon had its neck twisted and snapped and Neave just picked up and threw the tricky demon into a pit out of spite.
-The cowardly demon was standing a bit away and throwing rocks.
+The hyper-aggressive demon got a beautifully timed kick to its head, the skilled demon had its neck twisted and snapped, and Neave just picked up and threw the tricky demon into a pit out of spite.
+The cowardly demon stood far away and threw rocks.
 Neave took a few steps forward and appeared behind the cowardly demon.

-Neave’s hand met with the demon’s spine and the satisfying crunch made Neave feel like things were finally right.
+Neave’s hand met with the demon’s spine, and the satisfying crunch made Neave feel like things were finally right.
 He then faced the bulky demon.
 Neave hadn’t used any life force so far except what he needed to fix his spiritual senses.
-But he wasn’t particularly confident he could take the bulky demon out without a weapon or without burning any life force.
+He wasn’t confident he could take the bulky demon out without a weapon or burning any life force.
 However, he was most certainly going to try.

 Neave twisted in place and jumped over ten meters into the air.
 Then he spun around, swinging his arms and straightening his leg out.
 Suddenly, he flew forward at incredible speed, his foot meeting the bulky demon's head.
 Neave felt the excessive strain on his knee and cursed his still rather weak body.

 The demon was thrown back a bit, but it lifted its arm to attempt to grab Neave’s leg.
-Neave however twisted his other leg, pressed it into the demon’s face, and went flying away from the demon.
-He fluttered his legs and the speed at which he was falling slowed down just a little bit, allowing him to land with relative grace.
+Neave, however, twisted his other leg, pressed it into the demon’s face, and went flying away from the demon.
+He fluttered his legs, and the speed he fell slowed slightly, allowing him to land with relative grace.

-Neave knew that this wasn’t going to be an easy challenge.
-But he gritted his teeth and ran at the demon again.
+Neave knew that this wasn’t going to be easy.
+He gritted his teeth and ran at the demon again.
 The demon's attacks were very well-telegraphed and easy to read, but the moment it started its attack, it could move at frightening speeds.

-He still hadn’t spent any of his life force, his pride wouldn’t let him resort to that.
-Eventually, while dodging a kick Neave used a sliding movement technique to move behind the demon's back.
+He still hadn’t spent any of his life force.
+His pride wouldn’t let him resort to that.
+Eventually, while dodging a kick, Neave used a sliding movement technique to move behind the demon's back.
 Then he took a step forward.
-To even his surprise he felt the resonant thud of a true strike.
-His fist hit the demon's massive hamstring and he could feel its femur shattering into countless bits.
+To even his surprise, he felt the resonant thud of a true strike.
+His fist hit the demon's massive hamstring, and he could feel its femur shattering into countless bits.
 The rippling of the flesh looked like a stone dropped into a pond as the force of the strike dissipated in a wave.
-The demon fell over to the ground, gushing tons of blood out of its shattered leg.
+The demon fell over to the ground, gushing tons of blood from its shattered leg.